The economy of diamonds is felt in all corners of the world. Here are some facts about

 from the earth is less energy than to produce of one CVD (synthetic) diamond.

-The Real Demand
+Real Demand For Diamond

 According to statistics, last year was the biggest year for diamond demand.
 With American